 Interest expense consists of interest associated with the term loan, deferred financing costs, less interest related to capitalization of software.
-Interest expense increased for the three months ended April 30, 2023 from the comparable prior year period primarily due to the \$10,000,000 term loan with Western Alliance Bank (See Note 5 - Debt) and increased interest rates.
-The interest rate increases that have been put into effect to date, are expected to continue to increase interest expense (year over year) through the remainder of fiscal 2023.
+Interest expense increased for the three and six months ended July 31, 2023 from the comparable prior year periods primarily due to the \$10,000,000 term loan with Western Alliance Bank (See Note 5 - Debt) and the associated increased interest rate on that debt.
+Interest rate increases are expected to continue to increase interest expense (year-over-year) through the remainder of fiscal 2023.

-Acquisition earnout valuation adjustments for the three months ended April 30, 2023 include a valuation adjustment of \$364,000 compared to \$500,000 for the prior year period.
-The valuation adjustment is related to the acquisition earnout liabilities associated with the Avelead acquisition (Refer to Note 3 - Business Combination and Divestiture of the unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements").
+Acquisition earnout valuation adjustments for the three and six months ended July 31, 2023 include a valuation income adjustment of \$359,000 and \$723,000, respectively, compared to \$(475,000) and \$25,000, respectively, for the comparable prior year periods.
+The valuation adjustment is related to the acquisition earnout liabilities associated with the Avelead acquisition (Refer to Note 3 - Business Combination of the unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements").

-Miscellaneous income for the three months ended April 30, 2023 includes \$33,000 related to the sublease of the Alpharetta location (Refer to Note 4 - Operating Leases of the unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements").
+Miscellaneous income is primarily from the sublease of the Alpharetta location (Refer to Note 4 - Operating Leases of the unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements").